yiisoft/proxy/README.md

 $path = sys_get_temp_dir();
 $manager = new ProxyManager(
     $path // This is optional.
 The proxy can be created "on the fly" instead.
-But it's recommended to use for caching.
+But it's recommended to specify path to enable caching.
 );
 /** @var Car|ObjectProxy $object */
 $object = $manager->createObjectProxy(CarInterface::class, ObjectProxy::class, [new Car()]);